-Many bed & breakfast owners are not aware of the difference between the two major commercial insurance coverage forms; special form (all-risk or exclusion based) and basic or broad form (named perils).
+Many owners are unaware of the difference between the two major business insurance coverage forms; the special form (all-risk or exclusion-based) and the basic or broad form (named perils).

-The foundation of every bed & breakfast insurance contract is the coverage form, what is actually covered?
+The foundation of every insurance policy is the coverage forms; what is actually covered?

 Named Perils: With a named perils coverage form, the insurance contract will ‘name’ or list what is covered.
 There are two types: basic and broad.